ctu-mrs/mrs_uav_unreal_simulation/README.md

 * A dedicated NVidia GPU (at least MX450, RTX is recommended) or a comparable AMD GPU
 * 3 GB of HDD space

-## TODO

-* UAVs don't see eachother in their cameras / LiDARS
-* ability to switch worlds in C++ from the ROS side
-* ability to switch graphics scaling in C++ from the ROS side
-* finer settings of the graphics scaling
-* adding weather effects

 ## The Maps

 | Map Name        |                               |